 The Rick Owens Birkenstock Box will carry a limited collection of Birkenstock styles, along with a curated assortment of Rick Owens-inspired looks, objects, furniture, legwear and accessories.
 For his curated collection, Owens put his unique spin on the brand’s iconic sandals — the Arizona, Madrid and Boston — in four materials: army felt, suede, leather and long-hair pony.
 The collection is rounded out with two legwear styles.

-For those who can’t make it to the Box in L.A., the Rick Owens x Birkenstock collection will be available for consumer purchase in mid-March at Birkenstock’s online shop, at Rick Owens’ stores and at select Rick Owens retail partners.
-Preorders begin on March 1.
+For those who can’t make it to the Box in L.A., the Rick Owens x Birkenstock collection will be available for consumer purchase on April 17 at Birkenstock’s online shop, at Rick Owens’ stores and at select Rick Owens retail partners.
+Preorders begin on April 2.

 Birkenstock has come off a string of successes and launches in 2017 that included a foray into beauty creams and mattresses, as well as a custom-designed flagship store in London, turning it into a wellness lifestyle brand.